 Accommodation in Cortina D'Ampezzo

 Cortina D'Ampezzo is a small town located right in the centre of the Italian Dolomites and a perfect hub for exploring the mountain trails in the area.
 Some of my favorites are the day hike to Lake Sorapiss, Lagazuoi Tunnels or the via ferrata Michieli Strobel.
+All of which are nearby.

 If you are looking for accommodation below are some of my recommendations!
 Please use the affiliate links below to support my website!
 Thanks!